sjc5/hwy/packages/core/README.md

 ## Acknowledgements

-Hwy's APIs are obviously inspired by Remix.
+Hwy's APIs are heavily inspired by Remix.
 If Remix didn't exist, Hwy likely wouldn't exist either.
 Hwy doesn't use any Remix code, but it still owes a big thanks to the Remix team (past and present) for their top-tier patterns design.
 If you're building something huge and important today, use Remix.

 ## Disclaimer